flybywiresim/docs/docs/fbw-a32nx/support/performance-tips.md

 ## Windows Settings

-- Make sure your graphics drivers are up to date.
+- Make sure your graphics drivers are up-to-date.
 You can do this by using NVIDIA GeForce Experience.
 Or downloading directly from their website.

-- Make sure windows itself is up to date.
+- Make sure windows itself is up-to-date.
 This can be done under the `Update & Security` tab in Windows settings.

 - Under the `Gaming` tab in Windows settings, navigate to `Captures`.
 We would recommend turning off `Background Recording`.